arjunrajlaboratory/ClonoCluster_paper/README.md

       6. `grid_graph.R` - generate simulated representation of network graphs, Figure S1B.

+      7. `Heme_comp.R` - Plots of entropy of hematopoietic cell types from Weinreb et al., Figure S7.

-      7. `Labeled_umaps.R` - generate UMAPs and Sankey plots showing combined warp factor and hybrid clustering in Figure 5.
+      8. `Labeled_umaps.R` - generate UMAPs and Sankey plots showing combined warp factor and hybrid clustering in Figure 5.

-      8. `Marker_box_and_venn.R` - generate boxplots of top cluster marker strength for all samples as in Figure 2A and Figure S5B, as well as venn diagrams for top cluster marker overlap as in Figure S4.
+      9. `Marker_box_and_venn.R` - generate boxplots of top cluster marker strength for all samples as in Figure 2A and Figure S5B, as well as venn diagrams for top cluster marker overlap as in Figure S4.

-      9. `Marker_sankey.R` - Sankeys of marker positivity, as in Figure 2B-D.
+      10. `Marker_sankey.R` - Sankeys of marker positivity, as in Figure 2B-D.

-      10. `Marker_turnover_hm.R` - Heatmaps of top cluster marker AUC at each alpha level, as in Figure S5A.
+      11. `Marker_turnover_hm.R` - Heatmaps of top cluster marker AUC at each alpha level, as in Figure S5A.

-      11. `Model_edge_weights.R` - generate plots of network graph edge weight vs alpha, Figure S1A.
+      12. `Model_edge_weights.R` - generate plots of network graph edge weight vs alpha, Figure S1A.

-      12. `Reorg_sankey.R` - Sankey plots showing schematic of how reorganization marker AUCs are determined, as in Figure S3B.
+      13. `Reorg_sankey.R` - Sankey plots showing schematic of how reorganization marker AUCs are determined, as in Figure S3B.

-      13. `Short_alluvia.R` - Sankey plots of just 3 clustering levels, transcriptome, high and low alpha, as in Figure 1E.
+      14. `Short_alluvia.R` - Sankey plots of just 3 clustering levels, transcriptome, high and low alpha, as in Figure 1E.

     + `plots/` - Output from plot scripts, divided into sub folders.